 Depending on the product type on the one hand and the conditions of the market on the other hand, Optiq will use different methodologies to determine the Dynamic Collar Reference Price.
-Such policies are Called Reference Price Origin, which follow DCRP Rules, with the reference price to use identified as the Reference Price Origin.
+The Reference Price Origin is used to define how the DCRP of a product is determined.
 The reference price origin is not always the same depending on the trading mechanism (Price Discovery, Continuous trading or trading interruption) for the same contract.
-All three are indicated to clients through referential data.
+This information is indicated to clients through referential data.